Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 // Defines a serializable class with an interface property
 @Serializable
 class Data(val project: Project)
+//sampleEnd
 fun main() {
     val data = Data(OwnedProject("kotlinx.coroutines", "kotlin"))
     println(format.encodeToString(data))
     // {"project":{"type":"owned","name":"kotlinx.coroutines","owner":"kotlin"}}
 }
-//sampleEnd
 ```
 {kotlin-runnable="true"}

-### Serialize polymorphic types with generic base types
+### Select the base type of a polymorphic hierarchy

-Kotlin serialization is fully static, so it determines the base type of a polymorphic hierarchy at compile time.
+Kotlin serialization is fully static.
+It determines the base type of a polymorphic hierarchy at compile time.
-When the base type is generic, such as `Any`, the serializer can't resolve the concrete subclass without explicit configuration.

-To serialize values with a generic base type:
+You can select any base type, including `Any`, as long as you configure it explicitly.

+To do so:

-1. Specify the generic base type and its subclasses in a `SerializersModule`.
+1. Specify the base type and its subclasses in a `SerializersModule`.
 2. Use `PolymorphicSerializer` as the base type when calling the [`encodeToString()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json/encode-to-string.html) function.

 Here's an example: